 As some of you know from reading my book, In Your Elements, one of the most powerful tools we have as intelligent beings is full ownership over our own choices.
 Our choices are so powerful, in fact, that making the wrong choices is actually one—out of only three—causes for disease.

 There is a wise, little part of our mind called buddhi (boo-DEE).
-Buddhi is our inner wisdom, kind of like the “good angel” sitting on our shoulder whispering the right things to do in your ear.
+Buddhi is our inner wisdom, kind of like the good angel sitting on our shoulder whispering the right things to do in your ear.
 Our buddhi always helps us adhere to choices that would be best for us, whether big or small.
-When we listen to our buddhi we feel accomplished, are highly productive and are more likely to make the right choices by following through with right action.
+When we listen to our buddhi, we feel accomplished and highly productive and are more likely to make the right choices by following through with the right action.

 Let me be dramatic for a sec.
 After a wonderfully tantalizing meal, you are full, but the food was so good you want a second helping.
 Buddhi says, “One helping is enough or you will feel overfull.”
 You know you don’t need a second helping, but it was just so tasty!
 Against buddhi’s advice, you have more food anyway.
 That second serving pushed you into a food coma and now you are too lethargic to take your 30-minute evening walk.

 Instead, you veg in front of the TV watching House Hunters.
 You feel a bit disappointed in yourself and are irritated by small closets being a deal-breaker, so you watch more TV (Shark Tank, anyone?) and you still feel very full.
 Since the TV is an addicting little bugger, you might stay up past your 10 p.m.
 Ayurvedic bedtime.